-Quandre Diggs practices, says he’s ‘excited’ to play his first playoff game for Seattle Sunday
+Quandre Diggs practices, says he’s ‘excited’ to play his first playoff game for Seattle on Sunday

-RENTON — There remains no more predictive stat for the Seattle Seahawks than turnovers.
+RENTON — There remains no more predictive stat for the Seahawks than turnovers.

-Seattle forced 32 turnovers this season, third-most in the NFL, which led to a plus-12 turnover differential, also third-best in the league.
+Seattle forced 32 turnovers this season, third most in the NFL, which led to a plus-12 turnover differential, also third best in the league.

 The Seahawks were 8-1 this year when winning the turnover battle (meaning they were 3-4 when they didn’t) and are 29-4 since 2015 when forcing more turnovers in a game than they allow.